-- A. Number of visits to libraries per head of population for the LA area per the 2016 Census. - B. Number of items issued to library borrowers in the year. - C. Library Registered members per head of population.
+- A. Number of visits to libraries per head of population for the local authority area per the 2016 Census: - B. Number of items issued to library borrowers in the year: - C. Library active members per head of population; - D. Number of registered members of the library in the year.